Lab-Brat/Lab-Brat/README.md

 * My main passion is GNU/Linux 🐧, but I aso code in Python 🐍 and love DevOps/SRE ♻ stuff.
 * I work as an Infrastructure Support Engineer (Sysadmin + Support + DevOps).
 * I grew up in China, and spent most of my life there.
 But now I am a digital nomad.
-* I have a degree in Metallurgical Engineering from Shanghai University (Super "Useful").
+* I have a degree in Metallurgical Engineering from Shanghai University.
 * I am a cat parent (How could you not be??)
 * I write about tech on my website: [labbrat.net](https://labbrat.net)
 * I post my code and some Linux stuff on Twitter [@Lab__Brat](https://twitter.com/Lab__Brat)